carlag-raft/raft-exercise/README.md

 Day 3
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Approach – how are we going to make this happen?
+Goal: Approach – how the team is going work together to complete the project

 1. Approach and Methodology (2 hours)
-   - Model how the team is going work together to complete the project
+   - Describe the approach to executing the project and project management methodology
-   - Describe the approach to executing the project
+     - Agile Values & Principles
-   - Describe the execution and project management methodology
+     - Scrum Values, Roles, & Ceremonies
-   - Introduction of Approach
+     - DevSecOps (Technical Efforts)

 Day 4
 Time: 2 hours